 |---|---|

-Agents are independent.
-They don’t share state, don’t depend on each other, and don’t run in a fixed order.
-The orchestration layer launches all six in parallel and collects findings when they complete.
-This means:- A bug in one agent cannot corrupt another’s results
+Modules are independent.
+They do not share state, do not depend on each other, and do not run in a fixed order.
+The pipeline runs all selected modules and collects findings when they complete.
+This means:- A defect in one module cannot corrupt another’s results

-- You can disable individual agents without affecting the rest
+- You can turn off individual modules without affecting the rest

-- New agents can be added without modifying existing ones
+- New modules can be added without modifying existing ones

-- Each agent can be tested in complete isolation
+- Each module can be tested in complete isolation